xeol-io/xeol-agent/README.md

 This will trigger a GitHub Action that will create the release.

-After the release has been successfully created, make sure to specify the updated version in both Enterprise and the KAI Helm Chart in [anchore-charts](https://github.com/anchore/anchore-charts).
+After the release has been successfully created, make sure to specify the updated version in both Enterprise and the xeol-agent Helm Chart in [anchore-charts](https://github.com/anchore/anchore-charts).